 {% include 'partial/footer_info.html' %}

-{% include %}The strength of its flexibility in passing data lies in it.
-If you want a contained file to display specific information, you can pass variables through keywords:withkeyword to pass variables:
+{% include %}The strength lies in its ability to flexibly pass data.
+If you want a contained file to display specific information, you can pass variables throughwithkeywords:

 {# 假设header_nav.html需要一个当前页面名称变量 #}